Slicer/Slicer/Docs/user_guide/modules/endoscopy.md

 - **Camera**: The camera used for the flythrough.
 - **Curve to modify**: The curve defining the flythrough path control points.
-- **Use this curve**: Press to indicate that the camera and curve have been selected.

 ### Flythrough